Hyedryn/elikopy/docs/installation.rst

 DIAMOND installation (optionnal)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unfortunatly, the DIAMOND code is not publically available.
-If you do not have it in your possesion, you will not be able to use this algorithm.
+Unfortunatly, the DIAMOND code is not publicly available.
+If you do not have it in your possession, you will not be able to use this algorithm.
 If you have it, simply add the executable to your path.

 Installation of ElikoPy